Basic tent camping in state parks and national forests has been an American family tradition for over 100 years.

 Soon after motorcycles and automobiles became widely available back in the early 1900s, American families realized that tent camping offered an economical way to travel, vacation, and visit interesting attractions located many miles away from their homes.
 Every summer, thousands of families packed their camping kits in their cars and drove to exciting destinations.
 After arriving at their destinations, these families set up their sleeping tents and kitchen shelters in designated camping areas and spent a week or two relaxing, eating great campfire meals, and enjoying the great outdoors.
 Children played with new friends, swam almost every day, engaged in various recreational activities, and learned about the relationship between plants, animals, and our environment.

-Therefore, I have written four books that provide detailed information about modern family tent camping in developed state and federal campgrounds.
-Much of this information cannot be found in any other source.
-After writing these books, I have posted over 120 YouTube videos, and developed a Modern Tent Camping Facebook page that provide up-dated information about modern tent camping equipment, procedures, and destinations.
+Therefore, I wrote four books that provide detailed information about modern family tent camping equipment, procedures, and destinations that could not be found in any other source.
+After writing these books, I continue to post YouTube videos and information bites on a Facebook page that provide up-to-date information about modern tent camping equipment, procedures, and destinations.
 Hot links to these pages can be found in the MORE link posted at the top right of this page.

 Autographed copies of my books can be ordered from me, or un-autographed copies can be ordered directly from Amazon.com.
 Information about each book, can be found in the MODERN TENT CAMPING STORE.
 Click the Amazon.com link for each book to learn more or order it.